kamilburda/batcher/docs/sections/Customizing-Export.md

 **Insert foreground layers**

-Insert layers tagged with `Foreground` as foreground for each layer.
+Insert layers tagged with a specific color tag as foreground for each layer.
-To set a layer as a foreground layer, see [Tagging Layers](#tagging-layers).

 For more information, see "Insert background layers" above.